 Menopause does not cause cancer, but the risk of developing cancer increases as a woman ages.
 Therefore, women who have been through menopause are more likely to develop cancer because they are older.

 Menopause occurs when a woman‘s ovaries stop releasing eggs.
-During menopause, a woman's body makes less of the hormones estrogen and progesterone, causing irregular menstrual periods that eventually stop.
+During menopause, a woman’s body makes less of the hormones oestrogen and progesterone, causing irregular menstrual periods that eventually stop.